NonsoTheTechGuy/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - Your Bash script must pass Shellcheck (version 0.7.0 via apt-get) without any error
 - The first line of all your Bash scripts should be exactly #!/usr/bin/env bash
 - The second line of all your Bash scripts should be a comment explaining what is the script doing

+# More Info
+- For those who want to know more and learn about all signals, check out this [article](https://intranet.alxswe.com/rltoken/BOU-KVNMqfKEIBo_VOI26A).

 Enable typographer option to see result.